|

 not only the fittings, but also the whole bike itself!

-The standard ignition lock is a cheap, generic one which
+The standard ignition lock is a cheap, generic one

-can be turned by any key or even a small screwdriver-blade.
+which can be turned by any key or even a small screwdriver-blade.

 And if you dont have either of those, a jumper wire

-from brown/white to white wire on the back of the lock
+from brown/white to white wire on the back of the

-scratches the toolbox paint.
-What to do?
+irritatingly scratches the toolbox paint.
+What to

 Buy a small but STURDY, NON-STANDARD plug and socket